-A small number of the companies we reviewed mentioned explicitly that they were closed to unsolicited submissions for the rest of 2018.
-I felt conflicted about including these companies but eventually chose to include them, because I update the Manuscript Guide every spring.
-Which means that this guide will still be referred to for at least part of 2019.
+A small number of the companies reviewed have stated they are closed to unsolicited submissions for the rest of 2019.
+We have included this information in the reviews.
+I felt conflicted about including these companies but eventually chose to include them, because I update this guide every spring, which means these reviews will likely be referred to for at least part of 2020.